aschampion/n5gest/README.md

-    help               Prints this message or the help of the given subcommand(s) import             Import a sequence of image files as a series of z-sections into a 3D N5 dataset. ls                 List all datasets under an N5 root. map-fold           Run simple math expressions as folds over blocks.
+    help               Prints this message or the help of the given subcommand(s) import             Import a sequence of image files as a series of z-sections into a 3D N5 dataset. ls                 List all datasets under an N5 root. map                Run simple math expressions mapping values to new datasets.
+For example, to clip values in a dataset: `map example.n5 dataset_in example.n5 dataset_out "min(128, x)"` Note that this converts back and forth to `f64` for the calculation. map-fold           Run simple math expressions as folds over blocks.
 For example, to find the maximum value in a positive dataset: `map-fold example.n5 dataset 0 "max(acc, x)"` recompress         Recompress an existing dataset into a new dataset with a given compression.